I got yer frogs.

 It reminds me of other favorite frog moments…

 - The great frog hunt scene, deliciously narrated by John Huston in the film Cannery Row.

 - Walt Kelly’s political candidate frog whose answer to every question was; “Jes fine!”
 It was a novel and funny concept in the 50’s…mebbe not so novel and not so funny today.

 - Mr. Toad in Kenneth Graham’s THE WIND IN THE WILLOWS.

-- In the ridiculous film FROGS, Sam Elliott (long before he reassured us at the bowling alley bar that “The Dude abides”) rescuing Joan Van Ark from the thousands of frogs angrily erupting from the muck to run amok and deal out some vague, ill-explained environmental vengeance.
+- In the ridiculous film Frogs, Sam Elliott (long before he reassured us at the bowling alley bar that “The Dude abides”) rescuing Joan Van Ark from the thousands of frogs angrily erupting from the muck to run amok (one hop at a time) and deal out some vague, ill-explained environmental vengeance against Ray Milland.

-- And of course…those Budweiser frogs.
-Ah, Louie.
+- And of course, those Budweiser frogs.
+Ah, Louie…I miss ye.

 I think I’ll open the window.